RoyZhang8/RandomCubes/README.md

 # RandomCubes
-Sample exercise from text Intro to Game Design.
+Sample exercise from the text Intro to Game Design.